VSI Media Robot Utility Installation and User Guide

 INITIALIZE

+This is a legacy command and as such, it does not work for many modern libraries.
 Inventories the robot and updates the robot's internal element status.
 The time it takes to complete this operation depends on the size of the robot.

 INITIALIZE [ ROBOT robot_name ]